Joshua-Jack/Proof-Of-Work/momint-marketplace/README.md

         uint256 index_
     ) external

-This function takes the assets and specific project index.
+This function takes the assets and a specific project index.
 This means that when index 1 is passed all calculations will be handled on that project.
 The deposit function will first go and calculate all the fee's and automatically send them to where they should be distrubuted to.
 After this the function will grab a the contract address at the index that was passed.
 This contract that the function is grabbing is a module address which again is a project.
 We will call the invest function inside of the module note this is also part of the module standard.
 The invest function will go to the module and the module itself will have its own calculations on how an investment works and how many shares should be giving to the user and if there needs to be any assets refunded.
 After the module sends back the calulation of share amounts we then will mint that amount back to the user.
 Note inside the system we follow a 1:1 approach meaning you need to buy at whole.
 There will not be 0.5 share it has to be 1 share minimum.

 Withdraw